 While it is true that benzodiazepine abuse and addiction are a possibility, this drug can also provide a great deal of relief for the estimated 40 million American adults suffering from clinical anxiety.
 The drugs’ accessibility, relatively low price, and rapid results prevent many patients from considering alternative treatments.
 But while benzo use may effectively mask anxiety symptoms, research suggests it does nothing to cure anxiety and may actually worsen the condition.
 Anxiety is a complex mental health condition that affects every aspect of life, including the mind, body, and spirit.
 The most effective treatments for anxiety address those same aspects with a holistic approach that addresses the root cause of the illness.

 If you are taking benzos because of clinical anxiety, our True Life Center team also offers anxiety disorder treatment as an alternative to medication.
 We provide options for this type of treatment, including:

 The goal of these treatment programs is to help you build skills to deal with anxiety instead of using benzos.
 This type of holistic approach to treatment is why our programs are so effective.

 Benzodiazepine Abuse Treatment at True Life Center

 True Life Center is a proud provider of addiction treatment programs in California, and we are ready to support you with our San Diego benzo treatment program.
 Although it may not seem like it right now, recovery from this type of addiction is possible.
-You may just need the comprehensive and compassionate care that we provide in all of our San Diego treatment programs.
+You may need the comprehensive and compassionate care we provide in all of our San Diego treatment programs.